Skip to main content

 Key takeaways:

-• Entresto (sacubitril / valsartan) is a medication that treats heart failure.
+• Entresto (sacubitril / valsartan) is a prescription medication that treats heart failure.
 The most common Entresto side effect is low blood pressure, which can cause dizziness.
 Other possible side effects include cough and increased potassium levels.

 Entresto side effects at a glance